 If you are appearing in a television programme you can often arrange to bring someone with you for support.
 Ask the programme makers if this will be an option.

 Think about personal security issues before you start filming or give an interview.
 Are there details of your life that it would be wise to keep private?
 You might want to avoid the public knowing what area you live in, where you work or what your car registration number is.
 Remember to consider your loved ones’ privacy as well as your own.
-If you expect high profile coverage and you’re worried in case you attract the wrong kind of attention, ask at your local police station if you can talk to an LGBT liaison officer.
-They will be able to give you safety advice and keep an eye out for you.
+If you expect high profile coverage and you’re worried in case you attract the wrong kind of attention, ask at your local police station for safety advice.